LaravelRUS/docs/upgrade.md

 #### Event Fake

-The `Event` fake's `assertFired` method should be updated to `assertDispatched`.
-The method signature has not been changed.
+The `Event` fake's `assertFired` method should be updated to `assertDispatched`, and the `assertNotFired` method should be updated to `assertNotDispatched`.
+The method's signatures have not been changed.

 #### Mail Fake